c4123/Multi-Client-Server-chat-application/README.md

 * **Register by your university's webmail**
   * Only Dongguk Univ's mail is available by now
   * Feel free to add your University's webmail address
-* Available on desktop & mobile
+* Available on desktop & Android mobile
 * ChatBot that replies on few internal commands
 * Mini games that allows users to update the announcement